sourcegraph/sourcegraph-public-snapshot/doc/dev/codeintel/extensions.md

-# How code intelligence extensions resolves hovers
+# How code intelligence extensions resolve hovers

 Definition, reference, and hover providers are invoked from the extension host when the user hovers over a symbol in a code view.
 See the documentation for [authoring extensions](http://localhost:5080/extensions/authoring) for more details about the general extension architecture.